Chinese passport: Visa requirements

 Visa requirements for Chinese citizens are administrative entry restrictions by the authorities of other states placed on citizens of the People's Republic of China.
 As of 2025, Chinese citizens had visa-free or visa on arrival access to 85 countries and territories, ranking the Chinese passport 60th in the world according to the Henley Passport Index.
-The latest visa exemption is granted by Kiribati Ministry of Foreign Affairs to all Chinese citizen for tourism purpose.
+The latest visa exemption is granted by the Turkish government to all Chinese citizen for tourism purpose.

 Chinese passport is also the highest-ranked passport among Communist states.
 After Covid travel restriction was lifted, the resume of free-to-travel is on high demand as well as align to government's economic boosting strategy; Passport offices are also introducing new mobile-app allow hassle-free passport application or renew, together with video-call and facial recognition techniques to enable this service 24/7.
 According to Henley's report, Chinese Passport is the front runner for visa-free travel ranking among all countries.

 The Electronic Visa Update System (EVUS) is introduced in 2016 for Chinese passport holder who hold a valid 10-year B1, B2, or B1/B2 visa to travel to the United States.

 Travel to and from Hong Kong, Macau, or Taiwan

-Issued to Chinese citizens with Hukou or Chinese citizens not qualified for SAR-issued travel documents, Chinese passports cannot normally be used when travelling directly to Hong Kong, Macau, or Taiwan from mainland China.
+Chinese passports cannot normally be used when travelling directly to Hong Kong, Macau, or Taiwan from mainland China, except for transiting to another country.